textX/textX/docs/multimetamodel.md

 B:'B' name=ID '->' a=[A.A];
 ```

 Notice that we are not using the `ImportURI` functionality to load the
 referenced model here.
-Since both metamodels share the same global
+Since both meta-models share the same global repository,
-repository, we can directly add a model object to the global_repo_provider
+we can directly add a model object to the `global_repo_provider` (`add_model`)
-(```add_model```) of language A.
-This model object will then be visible to the scope provider
+of language A. This model object will then be visible to the scope provider of
-of the second model and make the model object available.
+the second model and make the model object available.
+We register this language
-We register this language as we did above.
+as we did above.
 Now, the code can look like this:

 ```python
 mm_A = metamodel_for_language('A')